-Topics and contexts studied in this course: Students design and construct a table of their choice using hand tools and machines.
-Their designs can be enhanced by the use of the CNC router, lathe turning or other decorative processes and design and machine related topics.
+Topics and contexts studied in this course: Students design and construct a piece of outdoor furniture using hand tools and machines.
+Students also design, model and construct a lamp using the CNC router, lathe turning or other decorative processes.

 Useful 21st Century skills and competencies you will learn in this course: Problem solving, creativity, eye-hand co-ordination, neatness, accuracy, social skills and self confidence